kavia-common/openai-chatbot-web-application-3147-3156/chatbot_frontend/README.md

 - Start frontend preview (port 3000).
 Ensure backend is running and CORS allows http://localhost:3000.

 Endpoints assumed:
-- POST /messages with JSON { message, history? }
+- POST /chat with JSON { message, history? } (primary)
 - Response JSON contains either `reply` or `message.content`.
+- Note: The backend may also expose POST /messages as a legacy alias to /chat for backward compatibility.

 Verification / Troubleshooting:
 - Backend base URL defaults to http://localhost:8000 (see src/config.js).